Evolution of chirality in a multiphoton pair production process: Results and Discussion

-The interesting thing is, as shown by the equation $\partial_{t}a_{0}-2ms_p=0$ in Eqs. (\ref{eq:eqs_chiral}), the increase of pseudo-scalar condensate is actually made possible by transforming part of the chiral charge.
-As a result of this transformation, in Fig. \ref{fig:compare-n5}, at all values of $\epsilon_p$ and $\theta$, the average magnitude of the chiral charge $\rho_5(\bm{p})$ is supressed comparing with that at the end of the excitation stage, $\rho_5(\bm{p},\tau)$.
+The interesting thing is, as shown by the equation $\partial_{t}a_{0}-2ms_p=0$ in Eq.~(\ref{eq:eqs_chiral}), the increase of pseudoscalar condensate is actually made possible by transforming part of the chiral charge into the pseudoscalar condensate.
+As a result of this transformation, in Fig.~\ref{fig:compare-n5}, at all values of $\epsilon_p$ and $\theta$, the average magnitude of the chiral charge $\rho_5(\bm{p})$ is suppressed comparing with that at the end of the excitation stage, $\rho_5(\bm{p},\tau)$.

-In fact, it is this suppression of chiral charge that leads to the non-monotonic behavior in Fig. \ref{fig:n5-plots}.
-The reason is: the suppression of the chiral charge is not uniform at all particle energy $\epsilon_p$; when the energy of the particle becomes higher, the ratio of the chiral charge reduced by transforming into pseudo-scalar condensate becomes less, which can be intuitively understood from the fact that at the high energy limit, the particles become effectively mass-less, so chiral charge and peseudo-scalar condensate decouple; on the other hand, since the external fields are pulse-shaped, more fermion pairs and hence more chiral charge will be produced at low energy during the excitation stage, as shown in Fig. \ref{fig:compare-n5}; this mechanism would compete with the suppression of chiral charge, which is also stronger at low energy.
-As a result, some optimized energy value for chirality production must be achieved in the intermediate energy regime.
+In fact, it is this suppression of chiral charge that leads to the nonmonotonic behavior in Fig.~\ref{fig:n5-plots}.
+The reason is this: according to $\partial_t a_0-2ms_p=0$ and the fact that $a_0$ is oscillating with frequency $2\epsilon_p$, the coupling between $a_0$ and $s_p$ is proportional to $m/\epsilon_p$, so, for low energy particles, a large portion of the chirality will be transformed into peseudoscalar condensate, while for high energy particles, the ratio is much less; on the other hand, since the external fields are pulse shaped, more fermion pairs and hence more chiral charge will be produced at low energy during the excitation stage, as shown in Fig.~\ref{fig:compare-n5}.
+These two mechanisms would compete with each other.
+As a result, an optimized energy value for chirality production must be achieved in the intermediate energy regime.